Trainable Dynamic Mask Sparse Attention: Analysis

 \subsection{Head Specialization}

-As shown in Figure~\ref{fig:hatmaps}, our analysis of the attention patterns learned by the model reveals how DMA creates content-aware sparse structures that adapt to different contextual needs.
+As shown in Figure~\ref{fig:hatmaps}~\ref{fig:full_heatmaps}, our analysis of the attention patterns learned by the model reveals how DMA creates content-aware sparse structures that adapt to different contextual needs.
 Unlike the uniform patterns of traditional attention mechanisms, each DMA attention head develops a unique sparse pattern: some heads focus on the most recent tokens to capture local context, while others attend to specific distant positions for long-range dependencies, and additional heads maintain broader context awareness for global understanding.
-This diversity allows the model to capture various types of dependencies simultaneously while maintaining computational efficiency, maximizing the utilization of each attention subspace.
+This diversity allows the model to capture various types of dependencies simultaneously while maintaining computational efficiency, making efficient use of each subspace.

 \textbf{Local Context Heads.} For example, Head 0, Head 1, Head 8, Head 10, and Head 11 tend to focus on the most recent tokens, forming a local band attention pattern.
 These heads are primarily responsible for capturing syntactic structures, phrase-level semantics, and local dependencies, which are particularly important for tasks requiring precise local context handling.